Artificial Intelligence

 - Drew McDermott, "Artificial Intelligence Meets Natural Stupidity", ACM SIGART Bulletin 57 (April, 1976): 4--9

-- Melanie Mitchell, "Why AI is Harder Than We Think", arxiv:2104.12871
+- "Why AI is Harder Than We Think", arxiv:2104.12871

 - Adam Sobieszek and Tadeusz Price, "Playing Games with AIs: The Limits of GPT-3 and Similar Large Language Models", Minds and Machines 32 341--364 [I have a bunch of quibbles and comments.
 (0) Gosh, there are a lot of citations to the journal editors.
 (1) They don't actually use item response theory!
 They just suggest that we can get information about whether a question-answerer is a human or a computer if different sources have different probabilities of an answer.
 Which is absolutely true and maybe worth mentioning in this context, but doesn't need IRT.
 (I say this as someone who thinks that a Rasch model for Turing tests would be awesome.)
 There is also the issue of why we should think there would be a probability of a given answer for either human beings or machines, stable over time.
 (2) I think their information-theory-inspired remarks about compression and generalization are a bit over-simplified.
 But I realize I have (or once had) expert over-sensitivity in this area, and I guess what they say is close enough to right for present purposes.
 (3) I think the point that if you are going to learn to predict unlabeled text, you are not going to be able to distinguish truth from falsehood, is quite right.
 (Even true texts are going to contain refutations, hypotheticals, etc.).
 (4) Similarly, the idea that statistical properties of symbol strings complicate the syntax/semantics distinction is one I remember being fairly widely understood in the late 1990s.
 (I'd argue that you can find a version of it in Zellig Harris's Language and Information.)
 Certainly in my own (then) area of research, if in a particular stochastic process the string "01" is followed by "1" 99% of the time, it's very hard to avoid saying things like "'01' usually implies '1' is coming" (cf. "black clouds approaching mean rain soon").
 But the semantic field (if I may put it that way) is limited to more of the same process, not the rest of the world.
 (5) It is incredibly striking to me that there is absolutely nothing in this paper about the specific architectures of the neural networks involved, other than their ability to maintain some sort of long-range context.
 If these arguments were right, we should be able to do the same thing with a sufficiently powered-up implementation of any probabilistic text predictor --- maybe even anything which does universal source coding.
-(I don't quite see how to make Lempel-Ziv do this, but I haven't thought about it for more than literally one minute.)
 If someone is looking for a nice (but expensive) project, then, implementing one of Paul Algoet's old universal prediction schemes at read-the-whole-Web scale suggests itself.]

 - Judea Pearl, Probabilistic Reasoning in Intelligent Systems: Networks of Plausible Inference [Graphical models, before Uncle Judea got seized by the importance of causality]